-Volunteers in Kansas City have pitched-in on the Royals home opener for over 25 years.
-Every year, thousands of Rotary Club volunteers and donors work together to make Greater Kansas City Day one of the largest one-day fundraisers in the metropolitan area.
-Why?
-It’s all about improving the lives of children.
-Millions of dollars have been raised for Kansas City area charities as well as Rotary Club 13’s Youth Camp.
+Every year, thousands of Rotary Club volunteers and donors work together to make Greater Kansas City Day a success.
+In fact, it has become one of the largest one-day fundraisers in the metropolitan area, with millions of dollars raised for area charities.

-The list of Greater Kansas City Day honorary chairs reads like a Who’s Who: Muriel and Ewing Kauffman, Buck O’Neil, George Brett, Dick Vermeil, Dan and David Glass, Adele Hall and Henry Bloch have all chaired this event since it started in 1987.
+Past honorary chairs of Greater Kansas City Day include local legends like Muriel and Ewing Kauffman, Buck O’Neil, George Brett, Dick Vermeil, Dan and David Glass, Adele Hall and Henry Bloch.
 They, like so many other Kansas Citians, understand the vital mission that takes place every year on opening day.
-It’s not just a time to sell commemorative newspapers and garner donations, it’s a chance to change lives.
+This is not simply a fundraiser featuring commemorative newspapers, it’s a chance to change lives—forever.